SamuelGong/onnxruntime/README.md

 # may need to set up proxy (export http_proxy=... && export https_proxy=... )
 # if there is any network issue

+# be sure that ORT_PATH and NDK_PATH are all properly configured
 rm -rf build_macos_arm64/tiger/Release
 ./build.sh \
   --config Release \